tapyu/to-rm-courses/optmization-theory/README.md

 - The homework from my PhD. course "Otimização não-linear de sistemas", taught by Yuri Carvalho Barbosa Silva and Tarcisio Ferreira Maciel at UFC.
 - All the computation homework descriptions are in the Jupyter Notebooks files (`OtimizacaoRelaxacaoQuadratica.ipynb` and `lamps.ipynb`).
 - The computational homework is basically to solve optimization problems by using optimization packages.
+- The slides is the same as the Stephen Boyd slides, which can be found in Google Drive in the path `Mathematics - Optmization theory/Stephen Boyd - slides`

 ### Important links